Skip to content

 No tool loop.
 No message history management.
 One call, one typed result.

-A gather node runs a ReAct loop: call the LLM, if it requests tool calls execute them, feed results back, repeat.
+An agent node runs a ReAct loop: call the LLM, if it requests tool calls execute them, feed results back, repeat.
 The loop continues until the LLM responds without tool calls, or all tool budgets are exhausted.

 @node(